igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

 {{#include if_then_else_shift.rustemo}}
 ```

-Now, the grammar will compile.
+Now, the grammar will compile, as the only possible interpretation of the above
+example will be the first tree.

 Sometimes it is better and more readable to specify associativity on the
 production level.
 See [the calculator